 In March 2010, OffSiteCare launched one of the nation’s first telemedicine-based hospitalist programs.
-Designed to deliver nighttime assessment and admission services to rural hospitals, the program quickly gained traction, expanding from one night in March to full coverage in June.
-This efficient, cost-effective telemedicine solution replaced the coverage that had been provided by traveling hospitalists.
+Designed to deliver nighttime assessment and admission services to rural hospitals, the program quickly expanded.
+This efficient, cost-effective solution replaced the coverage that had been provided by traveling hospitalists.

 The nocturnal telemedicine hospitalist program has been well-accepted by the medical staff at the remote facility, raising the acuity of care and freeing overworked doctors from having to take night call.
 Staff physicians appreciate that the program’s function is to assess and admit patients to either the medical ward or the ICU, enabling them to maintain control over treatment options and ongoing care.